twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt15-16-more-fearful-than-five-heavy-kammas%zh.rst

 If the first candle light moves to the second candle, then the first candle light must cease.
 This demonstrates sassata diṭṭhi falling away.
 The same kind of light appears at the second candle.
 This demonstrates uccheda diṭṭhi falling away.

-Dana with no enrichment of insight (or support with insight knowledge) becomes inferior dāna. (from Aṅguttara Nikāya) A Vipassanā yogi with the discernment of anicca and no desire for anicca, with this kind of making dāna, will not acquire another khandha again.
+Dāna with no enrichment of insight (or support with insight knowledge) becomes inferior dāna. (from Aṅguttara Nikāya) A Vipassanā yogi with the discernment of anicca and no desire for anicca, with this kind of making dāna, will not acquire another khandha again.
 The Buddha taught various types of dāna, and the last one was dāna supporting with insight.
 Starting with insight and following with dāna is not wrong (or the best way which Mogok Sayadaw teaches people all the time.)
 At last, the Buddha encouraged the monks to teach the lay community about dispelling wrong views for them with reference to Anāthapiṇḍika (see the original sutta).

 ------

-revised on 2024-06-10
+revised on 2025-03-06

 ------